aminrj/aminrj.github.io/_posts/2026-03-27-rag-poisoning-article-10-data-governance.md

 ---

-## Article 10: Data Governance for RAG Is Not About Training Data
+## Article 10: data governance for RAG is not about training data

 Most Article 10 commentary focuses on training data -- the dataset used to train the model itself.
 But Article 10(2) requires "appropriate data governance and management practices" for "training, validation, and testing data sets."
 For RAG systems, the retrieval corpus is operational data that directly determines the model's output.
 It is the functional equivalent of a continuously updated dataset that the model consults at inference time.